mendozabree/My-Diary/README.md

 This is a web application where one can write down their thoughts , feelings.
 Day to Day activities, it's a personal diary.

-The user interfaces are hsoted at https://mendozabree.github.io/My-Diary/UI/index.html
+The user interfaces are hosted at https://mendozabree.github.io/My-Diary/UI/index.html